zuozhenggh/learning-library/developer-library/multicloud/verrazzano/pushing-new-image/pushing-new-image.md

     ![Generated Token](images/13.png)

-## **STEP 2**: Push the bobbys-helidon-stock-application Docker image to your Oracle Cloud Container Registry Repository
+## Task 2: Push the bobbys-helidon-stock-application Docker image to your Oracle Cloud Container Registry Repository

 1. In Lab 5, you opened a URL [https://docs.oracle.com/en-us/iaas/Content/Registry/Concepts/registryprerequisites.htm#Availab](https://docs.oracle.com/en-us/iaas/Content/Registry/Concepts/registryprerequisites.htm#Availab) and saved the endpoint for your Region name in a text editor.
 In my case, it is US East (Ashburn).